OSHA finds VA at fault for Calif. researcher death

 By PAUL ELIAS

-(AP) SAN FRANCISCO - Federal officials on Wednesday blamed unsafe working conditions and poor training for the death of a young Veterans Affairs medical center researcher in San Francisco who died after handling bacteria that causes meningitis.
+(AP) SAN FRANCISCO - Federal officials are blaming unsafe working conditions for the death of a San Francisco Veterans Affairs medical center researcher who died after he handled a rare strain of bacteria

 (Copyright 2013 by The Associated Press.
 All Rights Reserved.)